studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - WordPress Front-end (not the React Front-end, but the admin front-end part) redirect to the the wp-admin.
 You can delete the template_redirect action hook inner the functions.php if you don't want that.

 - The WordPress admin panel is still on v3.
 Some elements of the admin are useless.

+## My Files audios/videos/images/fonts/ does't transfert from `src` to `dist`

+- When you have a media file that isn't import by your main JS App files, webpack doesn't know you use it and he don't compile it.
+You need to force the import by use the JS file according to your needs. (e.g. if you play with an audio file, you need to go in `src > front > medias > audios` and import your file from the `audios.js` file.)